maximus-brown/maximus-brown.github.io/_posts/2021-07-06-Some-Of-My-Favorite-Claymates.markdown

 ---
 layout: post
-title:  Claymates
+title:  Some Of My Favorite Claymates
-description: Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative a...
+description: Narrowed down to some of my favorite Claymates minted so far, but it was tough to do!
 date:   2020-04-24 15:01:35 +0300
 image:  '/images/projects/header_images/claymates/claymates_1.gif'
 tags:   [animation, art]